 A city full of fascinating attractions and fun things to do, you’re really going to need to plan ahead for your time in Belgrade.
 And that’s where this itinerary comes in.
 With our guide, we’ll take you through all the best things to do in Belgrade, starting with the historic Stari Grad district before moving on to the downtown area.
 By moving around the city, you’ll get a sense of Belgrade’s past as well as what makes the modern city tick.

-However, before we get to our Belgrade itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Belgrade itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 Now that you can travel knowing you’ll be covered should the worst happen, let’s get to the good stuff – our Belgrade travel itinerary and all the fantastic things you can do with 2 days in Belgrade.